top of page

 These pieces are about patterns and systems, not news cycles or opinions.
 The goal is to explain what’s there and how it fits together.

-Language Log looks at Mandarin — especially as it’s used in Taiwan — from a cultural angle.
+Language Journey looks at Mandarin — especially as it’s used in Taiwan — from a cultural angle.

 This isn’t a learning resource or a place for grammar explanations.
 Instead, it’s about how language reflects how people think, relate to each other, and move through the world.